qbalsdon/horai/README.md

 ## About
 This is a labour of love regarding automation.
 The goal is to let developers access what they need to quicker and do less command line management.
 I wrote the original scripts in bash, then re-did them in Python, and now I want to create an easy interface, requiring a new re-write.

-All images are subject to copywrite on [FreePik][2] and are used with my paid subscription.
+All images are subject to copyright on [FreePik][2] and are used with my paid subscription.

   [0]: https://github.com/Genymobile/scrcpy